 - People have used the European Convention on Human Rights to get a retrial and to make sure that governments develop proper rules to avoid similar miscarriages of justice.

 All of the Roma inhabitants of a village had their houses burnt down by other locals.
 The authorities were warned, but refused to intervene.
 After the attack, the authorities did not investigate properly and the courts failed to give the victims a fair trial.
-Their application to Strasbourg led to compensation and local programmes to combat discrimination and exclusion.
+Their application to the European court led to compensation and local programmes to combat discrimination and exclusion.

 Neđo Ajdarić was 52 when he was given an unfair trial, wrongly convicted of three murders, and sentenced to 40 years in prison.
-He was released after winning his case in Strasbourg, and changes were introduced to help ensure fair trials in the future.
+He was released after winning his case at the European Court of Human Rights, and changes were introduced to help ensure fair trials in the future.

 César Igual Coll was cleared of failing to pay family maintenance, because he was unemployed and had no money.
 However, his case went to appeal.
 The appeal court held no public hearing and no evidence was taken from him.
 Nevertheless, César was convicted and sentenced to jail.
 The European court ruled that he had been denied a fair hearing.
 Changes were made to protect fair trials in Spain.